Lori Systems wins Best of Show at Startup Battlefield Africa

 Best of Show and category winner: Lori Systems

 Lori Systems is a local startup based in Nairobi.
-It has been building a logistics platform to optimize cargo transportation across Africa.
+It has been building a logistics platform to improve cargo transportation across Africa.
 Most importantly, Lori Systems can optimize truck utilization so that you don’t waste time and money.

 The company also handles invoicing, payment and tracking.
 It’s an all-in-one platform that leverages technology to elegantly solve logistics issues that have been around for a while.
 Lori Systems has been named Best of Show and won the productivity and utility category.